 Knowing the local language can always help when traveling to a new place.
 Though many people speak English, here are some helpful Spanish and Catalan phrases to know before your trip to Barcelona to make your visit a little more cultured.

-The best way to learn any language is with a local.
-So, why not join one of our Barcelona tours and get some language tips from one of our expert guides?
+Pro Tip: Barcelona is an amazing city best seen with a local guide.
+Check out our Barcelona tours and get some language tips from one of our expert guides?

 Difference Between Spanish and Catalan Languages